Workshops for Children and Teens

 We offer 2 exciting programs for students & children:

-Saturday Morning Creative Theatre Workshops for Grades K-5 presented in conjunction with Youth Stages
+Saturday Morning Creative Theatre Workshops for Grades K-5 - NEW AND IMPROVED!

 For more information or to register click here

 The longest running, most successful summer arts program

 in central New Jersey, now in its 45th year!

 PATCH IS NOW OPEN TO GRADES 4 THROUGH 12, AND WE ARE 5 DAYS A WEEK EXCEPT FOR THE